emilstahl97/Building-Networked-Systems-Security-EP2520/Project/README.md

 ## FREEIPA

 Now that we have installed docker, we need to set up FreeIpa and Nextcloud.
 Before we do that though, we need to configure some details.
-First, in the ```bash /etc/hosts``` file we need to add the following entries:
+First, in the /etc/hosts file we need to add the following entries:

 ```bash 192.168.9.10 server.final.test ipa-server
 ```

 ```bash 172.17.0.1 host.docker.internal
 ```

 (needed to have communication with containers in Linux distribs)

 ```bash 192.168.9.1 <name-of-your-router>
 ```

 ( not really needed but just in case for later )

 Also, if we consider that our PWD is ```bash